Benmuiruri/to-do-list/README.md

 > The above screenshot shows how the To Do List will appear once it's finished.

+You can find the current live version at this [link](https://benmuiruri.github.io/to-do-list/)

 ## Built With

 - **HTML** and **CSS**